Risks and Complications of Plastic Surgery with Dr Carmen

 Things you can do to minimise your risks and complications of surgery

-• Read all your surgical documents and follow instructions of your surgeon precisely – rest & Allow time to heal, wear your compression garments as instructed, avoid removing your own bandages or touching at the incision site until it has healed properly.
+- Read all your surgical documents and follow Dr Carmen’s instructions precisely – rest & allow time to heal, wear your compression garments as instructed, avoid removing your own bandages or touching at the incision site until it has healed properly

 There are other specific risks for Breast Surgery, Body Surgery and Skin, Hand, Face & Nose Surgery – Dr Carmen will cover these during your consultation.